nxadm/rakudo-pkg/README.md

 export PATH
 ```

-**Older releases (before 2017.10-02) installed into /opt/rakudo instead of
+**Older releases (before 2017.10-02) were installed into /opt/rakudo instead of
 /opt/rakudo-bin.
 Adapt the PATH instructions accordingly.**

 ## Install the Zef Module Manager as a non-root user